garfix/nligems/doc/facets.md

 Open problem: scopes are ambiguous.
 In the example above "children" outscopes "friends".
 Whether one QP outscopes the other depends on a set of heuristics.
 For this reason it is hard to do scoping at parse time.
 It is best postponed until parsing is done.
 The heuristics are quite complex and they are not water tight.
 A simpler or complete theory of quantifier scope resolution has still to be found.

-## Heterogeneous Knowledge Sources
+### Interaction with Heterogeneous Knowledge Sources

-A complex system interacts with multiple databases (or, more general: knowledge sources) in order to process a single sentence.
+A complex NLI system interacts with multiple databases (or, more general: knowledge sources) in order to process a single sentence.

-Open problem:
+Different knowledge sources usually have different ontologies (ways of describing the world).
+Therefore, the ontology of the system needs to be mapped onto that of each of the knowledge sources.

+When presenting a goal to a knowledge source for answering, this goal may exist of:

+* a single predicate
+* a sentence (multiple predicates)

+Also the knowledge source may produce:

+* zero or more facts that satisfy the goal predicate
+* new goals, to be answered by the system, in order to fulfill the goal that the system posed to the knowledge source

+Like inference, the knowledge source may be synchronous or asynchronous

+Open problem: if multiple knowledge sources contain information about the same entities (things), a shared identity must be found to link the information.
+For dates in time, this is simple.
+For persons, however, the name of the person may be insufficient to identify him or her in both sources.
+How to identify all types of entities in multiple heterogeneous knowledge sources is still an open problem.